vmware/weathervane/doc/userDocs/usersGuide.md

 Weathervane requires at least one existing Kubernetes cluster and a client system.
 - Kubernetes cluster:
     - You must have a kubeconfig file with [credentials](#credentials) for the cluster.
-    - The cluster must support either NodePort or LoadBalancer [services](#loadbalancer).
     - There must be at least one [StorageClass](#storageclass) defined on the cluster.
 - Client system:
     - Configure a workstation (MacOS or Linux) or a Linux VM with the required software: